-This is where your company core values come into play.
-Your values can be a galvanizing force for your team, uniting everyone around a common cause and a shared sense of purpose.
+This is where your company values come into play.
+Your core values in the workplace can be a galvanizing force for your team, uniting everyone around a common cause and a shared sense of purpose.
 But it’s not enough to simply define your values.
 If you want to ingrain them into your company culture, your team needs to live them out every day.

-Of course, just like any other internal initiative at your organization, if you want to build a values-based recognition program that your employees will love, there are some best practices you should follow.
-Here’s a step-by-step guide for creating a winning recognition program, with examples of living company values and examples of core values in the workplace.
+Of course, if you want to build a values-based recognition program that your employees will love, there are some best practices you should follow.
+Here’s a step-by-step guide for creating a winning recognition program, including real-world examples of celebrating core values in the workplace.

 1. Define your company core values.

-Then, each Culture Amp employee is given the chance to share their own story of how they’ve seen the value play out.
+Then, each person is given the chance to share their own story of how they’ve seen the value play out.
 The storytelling element provides context and inspiration for the entire company on how to promote core values in the workplace, day in and day out.

-How do you reward core values?
 Once you’ve defined your values, you need to determine how someone would demonstrate those values to be rewarded and recognized.
 What’s the objective or milestone that someone would need to achieve or the model behaviors they would need to demonstrate?
 Are these goals attainable?
-Can you share examples of how employees have exemplified these values in the past?
+Can you share examples of how employees have exemplified these core values in the past?

-Here’s an example.
+Here’s a core values award example.
 The Trade Desk is a media buying platform and a Blueboard client.
 Employees at The Trade Desk are able to volunteer for different values-driven opportunities.
 In June 2020, they created a virtual "bring your whole self to work" series to celebrate Pride Month.
 By volunteering to be on the event panel, employees demonstrated the company core values of openness, full-heartedness, and generosity, and The Trade Desk recognized their efforts with values-based rewards.

 3. Create a nomination process for your core values awards.

 Next, you’ll want to build out the nomination process.
-Ask: How should employees be nominated for an award?
+Ask: How should employees be nominated for a core value award?
 Are peer nominations preferred or should we rely on managers to nominate their direct reports?
 Your answers to those questions will shape your award’s nomination process.

-There are two common approaches to values-based awards nominations: spot recognition and company-wide recognition.
+There are two common approaches to values-based awards nominations: spot awards and rewards and company-wide core values recognition.